 Slightly fragrant but nothing like lilac bushes or shrubs

-Pros of the Ivory Silk Lilac Tree include gorgeous white blossoms, a moderate to fast growth rate, and low maintenance needs.
+Pros of the Ivory Silk Lilac Tree include gorgeous white blossoms, annual growth rate of the Ivory Silk Lilac tree is between 12 and 18 inches, and low maintenance needs.

 However, there are also cons to consider.
 It has no fall color and is vulnerable to pests if not cared for.
 Additionally, its roots are delicate compared to other lilacs.
 Pruning is also necessary.
 Lastly, it won’t survive in overly warm climates.